aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 Database metadata exported to default_export.hql.
 ```
 Please note that Amazon Athena does not support every datatype and every serde supported by Hive.
-Please refer to the Amazon Athena documentation on supported datatypes and serdes and edit or replace contents in the generated Hive script as needed to ensure compatibility with Amazon Athena.
+Please refer to the Amazon Athena documentation on supported datatypes and serdes and edit or replace contents in the generated Hive script if needed to ensure compatibility with Amazon Athena.

 #### 2. Importing the external tables into Athena